Z Energy: Acquisition

 In 2010, Infratil and New Zealand Superannuation Fund paid for the Shell acquisition and its 17.1% shareholding in NZ Refining with $420 million of equity funding.
 At the time of the acquisition from Shell, Z Energy had an ungeared balance sheet.
 The balance of the acquisition cost was met by borrowings by Z Energy.
 The stake in NZ Refining was sold to Z Energy after the IPO for $100 million.
 The net outlay by Infratil and New Zealand Superannuation Fund for 100% of Z Energy in 2010 was effectively $320 million.

 In 2011, the 226 Shell service stations were rebranded as Z Energy stations.
+Later in August 2011, an advertisement by Z Energy sparked outrage through the depiction of 'New Zealand'-looking people stripping call centre equipment off 'Asian'-looking workers.
+Mike Bennetts subsequently apologised and Z Energy released a new advertisement showing a diverse range of actors.

 Z Energy had $430 million of retail bonds at March 2013, up from zero debt in 2010 when Infratil and NZ Super Fund acquired it.

-IPO

 Before the IPO

 The majority of the Z Energy service stations are off-balance sheet.
 152 service stations are leased by Z Energy from third parties and five are independently owned.
 Z Energy owns 56 service stations freehold.
-Z Energy sold and leased back 47 service stations in 2012-13 for cash proceeds of $87 million.
+Z Energy sold and leased back 47 service stations in 2012–13 for cash proceeds of $87 million.

 Z Energy revalued upwards its remaining property plant and equipment by 54% or $170 million to a total of $481 million in April 2013.

 The company also paid dividends totaling $224 million to Infratil and the New Zealand Superannuation Fund in the three-year period before the IPO, including $70 million between April 2013 and the IPO.